 The musical score, composed again by Uematsu, is another winning feature.
 Perhaps I’m biased here, as many reviews indicate the contrary.
 Yet, for me, the soundtrack makes me feel hugged by nostalgia and enables players to emotionally connect with the game’s characters in a powerful way.

-Final Fantasy VIII is the 2nd best game in the franchise, in my opinion.
+Final Fantasy VIII is the 2nd best final fantasy game in the franchise, in my opinion.
 Players have a strong connection to the lead characters, and the musical score makes the whole journey an emotional roller coaster.
 If you want to find out more about this game, please check out the link and video below.

 5. Final Fantasy X